 How to Register a Blog as a Business

 When you start blogging as your full-time job, you’re considered a sole proprietorship.
-You’re self-employed through your blogging, but you don’t need to fill out any business tax forms or pay any special fees.
+You’re self-employed through your creating content, but you don’t need to fill out any business tax forms or pay any special fees.
 When you’re a sole proprietor, though, you are your business, which puts your personal assets at risk in a legal battle.
 This is why we recommend small businesses like a blog form an LLC (Limited Liability Company.)

 Not sure how to do that?
 We’ll teach you!
 Here are the steps to move your blog from a sole proprietorship to a registered LLC business entity.